drivechain-project/drivechain.info/faq/index.md

 The key difference is the user's *alternatives*.
 The *first* blockchain ever invented, could not rely on UASF to work.

-But once a few exist, the user can simplye *wait*.
+But once a few exist, the user can simply *wait*.

 However, once we already have a few different blockchains set up, the user has an option to simply *wait*.
 So, the default policy of everyone could be to prevent all withdrawals, unless the evidence of their honesty is overwhelming.
 (It is a little like how, if you actually go to court, you need to have all of your documents very organized -- you cannot waste the judge's time.)
 The social scalability can be increased arbitrarily, at a cost of making all of the withdrawals more likely to fail (ie, time out) or else by simply making them all take much longer.
 In other words, instead of checking in on a sidechain once every 3 months, you could check in on each sidechain once every year, or once every two years.